 Storage solutions need to be optimized for fast data processing, trusted security for full control of your data and access permissions, and easy data management that will allow you to easily mix and match data from diverse data sources.
 This post will equip you with ideas on how you can use a data warehouse like Panoply to squeeze valuable insights out of your Shopify data.

 One powerful capability of Panoply is that you can easily connect your data with your favorite business intelligence tools such as Power BI, Tableau, and Google Data Studio.
 After connecting your Shopify data, you can can move quickly to data visualization and insight generation.
 Below are some examples of ways you can play with your Shopify data with some of the most commonly used business intelligence tools.

 Power BI is a powerful business intelligence tool that can turn your Shopify data into a visually appealing dashboard.
 It will be especially appealing if your organization relies heavily on Excel to build and distribute various reports.
 It has great integrations with all Microsoft products, but can also be used as a standalone visualization platform.
-Using Panoply, you can easily connect your shopify data residing via Power BI’s Amazon Redshift connector.
-For more details, check out this article.
+Using Panoply, you can easily connect your Shopify data via Power BI’s Amazon Redshift connector.

 Shopify Product Inventory Dashboard

 In the above dashboard (created using Power BI), all products are shown in a tabular format with quick figures on total products, the average price of all products, and total products opportunity (the sum of all products’ available quantities multiplied by their respective prices).
 This dashboard also contains interactive features, as more details like SKU, weight, price, quantity, and date created will also be available once a product on the table is clicked by the user.
 Check this link to see the dashboard in action.
 On the right portion of the dashboard, Orders data are laid out in a pretty straight forward rundown of numbers by point of interest and a line chart for orders over time.